OmniMMI/OpenOmniNexus/README.md

 - Download [mHuBERT](https://dl.fbaipublicfiles.com/hubert/mhubert_base_vp_en_es_fr_it3.pt) and [K-means Model](https://dl.fbaipublicfiles.com/hubert/mhubert_base_vp_en_es_fr_it3_L11_km1000.bin) to `checkpoints/quantizer` for speech units generation.
 You can refer to the scripts in `preprocess/quantize` for the speech unit generation process.

-*optional:* In addition, to assist with visual-audio instruction tuning, we convert user queries from [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT) into audio using [CosyVoice](https://github.com/FunAudioLLM/CosyVoice), you can download it from [LLaVA-NeXT-Audio](https://huggingface.co/datasets/ColorfulAI/LLaVA-NeXT-Audio).
+*optional:* In addition, to assist with visual-audio instruction tuning, we convert user queries from [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT) into audio using [CosyVoice](https://github.com/FunAudioLLM/CosyVoice).
+If you are interested in the process of the construction of audio instruction, you can refer to the scripts in `preprocess/tts`.

 Data sample